-The Cash Bonus Plan generally provides participants a target bonus opportunity for the applicable plan year performance period and payments of bonuses may be based on the achievement of Company (or department) and individual performance goals for the plan year, up to, but not greater than, 150% of a participant's target bonus.
-During the fiscal year ended December 31, 2021, each Named Executive Officer's target bonus amount was based entirely on the achievement of Company performance goals.
+The Cash Bonus Plan generally provides participants a target bonus opportunity for the applicable plan year performance period, and payments of bonuses may be based on the achievement of Company (or department) and individual performance goals for the plan year, up to, but not greater than, 150% of a participant's target bonus.
+During the fiscal year ended December 31, 2022, each Named Executive Officer's target bonus amount was based entirely on the achievement of Company performance goals.
 Each executive's target bonus amount is expressed as a percentage of the executive's base salary and intended to be commensurate with the executive's position and responsibilities.
+The bonus target for our Chief Executive Officer is set at 75%, the bonus target for our Chief Financial Officer is set at 45%, and the bonus target for our other Named Executive Officer is set at 40%.
 The target achievement levels for our executives with respect to the applicable performance metrics are based on a board-approved operating plan, which reflects the Company's target performance for the upcoming fiscal year, and such targets are calibrated such that they are challenging enough to require strong and consistent effort by the executives in order to be achieved.
-In order to be eligible to receive a bonus pursuant to the Cash Bonus Plan, the participant would have to remain employed by us on both the last day of the applicable plan year and on the payment date and would also have to have an individual performance-rating equal to or exceeding the target level for the plan year, if applicable.
+In order to be eligible to receive a bonus pursuant to the Cash Bonus Plan, the participant would have to remain employed by us on both the last day of the applicable plan year and on the payment date, and would also have to have an individual performance-rating equal to or exceeding the target level for the plan year, if applicable.